Perspective

 High beams double the distance a driver can see ahead of them, yet most drivers use them much less often than they should, according to an Insurance Institute for Highway Safety study.

-The fix: Use high beams unless you're within 300 feet of a driver in front of you, 500 feet (about a block) of an oncoming driver, going around a curve or driving in fog, heavy rain and snow (too much light reflects off the moisture, reducing visibility).
+The fix: Use high beams unless you're within 300 feet of a driver in front of you, 500 feet (about a block) of an oncoming driver, going around a curve, or driving in fog, heavy rain, or snow (too much light reflects off the moisture, reducing visibility).
 When car shopping, choose a model with high-beam assist, which automatically switches them on and off for you.

 The fix: While it's important to prioritize crash-avoidance features when car shopping, know that autonomous features have not developed to the point where they're anything more than an assist.